kytulendu/libwordthai/doc/iRC_Standard_Word_file_format.md

 # iRC Standard Word File Format

-Use both KU (Kaset or เกษตร) and TIS-620 for character encoding, similar to WordStar or CU-Writer file format.
+Use both KU (Kaset or เกษตร) and TIS-620 for character encoding, similar to WordStar file format.

 ## Control Code